Glossary of Ostomy Terms

 Abdomen: area of the body between the chest and the hips in the front part of the body that contains the digestive organs.1

 Accessories: products (such as ostomy covers, skin barrier rings, paste, etc.) that are used to enhance the performance of the pouch

 Adhesive Coupling TechnologyTM: a two-piece ostomy pouching system that attaches with a tape-like adhesive rather than flanges (plastic rings that snap together)

 Adhesive removers/releasers: Available in wipes or spray, minimise discomfort while helping to remove adhesives from the skin

 Barrier wipes/sprays: Provide protective film to skin.
-These are used prior to applying a skin barrier/wafer.
+These are used prior to applying a base plate/wafer.

 Bowel: Part of the digestive tract.
 The small bowel is also called the small intestine, and is located between the stomach and large intestine.
 The large bowel is also called the large intestine or colon and is located between the small intestine and the rectum.2

 Bowel obstruction/Blockage: a clogging of the intestine.
-This can be caused by food, retained faeces or disease.
+This can be caused by food, retained faecal matter or disease.
 It’s important to seek medical attention immediately if this occurs.3

 Convexity: A base plate/wafer with a curved, cup-like surface that bows inward towards the stoma.
 Convex products may be used when a stoma empties at or below the skin surface, when there are creases, wrinkles or scars near the stoma, and/or when the abdomen is very soft around the stoma.5